PhiAu1030/Portfolio-Website-with-Security-Controls/README.md

 # Project Overview
 - Technology: HTML, CSS, JavaScript, VSCode
 - Theme: HUD-style interface with boot up animation, circuits connecting to node navigations, with matrix background
-- Layout: Used a dual Desktop and Mobile version where it auto switches based on screen being landscape vs portrait mode via a main html file
+- Layout: Used a dual Desktop and Mobile version where it automatically switches to correct one based on device orientation via a main HTML file
 - Interactivity: Sound effects when hovered over nodes, dynamic SVG circuit lines, and responsive scaling

 ---